cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 **Common Causes**:
 - Dashboard served from different domain than API
-- Server not running or crashed
+- Server not running or crashed (local)
+- Vercel deployment not updated (live)
 - API routes not properly configured
 - CORS issues between domains